 Procurement: GDF and indirect Procurement remains the largest operational area of Stop TB Partnership.
 It can be divided into two categories: 1) delivering life-saving medicines and diagnostics through GDF; and 2) indirect (non-GDF commodities) procurement of professional consultancy services, communications, media and events, office-related services, and other (e.g., ICT) goods.

-In terms of procurement through GDF, 2024 witnessed a growing trend compared to previous years, and the Operations Team supported the establishment of 8 new LTAs, 12 LTA amendments, and 12 LTA extensions for GDF.
-Regarding project agreements for diagnostics and medicines, 10 new in-house diagnostic/ medicine agreements were established with clients, and 125 amendments were made.
-In addition, 670 call-off orders against LTAs were processed and 1,450 invoices were paid.
-In 2024, Stop TB's indirect procurement (of both goods and services for Secretariat activities) totaled US\$ 4.7 million through 145 contracts.
-Of this amount, US\$ 4.5 million and 124 contracts were allocated to services to support the Secretariat's implementation of the annual work plan.
+In terms of procurement through GDF, 2024 witnessed a growing trend compared to previous years, and the Operations Team supported the establishment of 7 new LTAs, 12 LTA amendments, and 10 LTA extensions for GDF.
+Regarding project agreements for diagnostics and medicines, 9 new in-house diagnostic/medicine agreements were established with clients, and 78 Amendments were fully signed.
+In addition, 1147call-off orders against LTAs were processed and 1,450 invoices were paid.
+In 2024, Stop TB's procurement of indirect categories (both goods and services for Secretariat activities) totaled \$4.6 million through 157 contracts.
+Of this amount, \$4.2 million and 120 contracts were allocated to services, supporting the Secretariat's implementation of the annual work plan.